This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Antiretroviral Medication Allergy

 What is an antiretroviral medication allergy?

-What are the signs and symptoms of a mild allergic reaction?
+What are the signs and symptoms of an allergic reaction to an ARV medicine?

-What increases my risk of an antiretroviral medication allergy?
+What increases my risk for an ARV medication allergy?

 - A history of other infections, such as hepatitis B, hepatitis C, or Epstein-Barr virus (EBV)

 - A family history of ARV medicine reaction